 Funders do accept that good data management, notably preparing data for sharing, can incur costs, and will review these costs in grants.
 However, we must cost consistently and at Cranfield we include RDM costs (namely data storage and preservation) in the fixed indirect overheads for UKRI projects, which avoids the high administrative burden of individual invoicing and costing.

-If you would like to identify areas that could potentially create extra costs, to plan your processes to minimise such costs you might find the UK Data Service online costing tool and checklist useful.
+If you would like to identify areas that could potentially create extra costs, and to plan your processes to minimise them, you might find the UK Data Service online costing tool and checklist useful.